aaditimenon/Dreamcoded/README.md

 # Dreamcoded

-Welcome to **dreamcoded** — a curated collection of dreamy, visually captivating web projects that blend creativity and elegant design.
+Welcome to **dreamcoded**, a curated collection of dreamy, visually captivating web projects that blend creativity and elegant design.

 ## ✨ About